ritstudentgovernment/accounts-saml2/README.md

 To get SAML authentication working on your local machine, you need three things:

-1. Run Meteor on SSL using [this guide](http://stackoverflow.com/questions/27963749/setup-https-ssl-on-localhost-for-meteor-development).
+1. Run Meteor on SSL using [nourhardy:ssl](https://atmospherejs.com/nourharidy/ssl).
 Make sure SSL is running on port 3000; your app can run on any other port, such as 3100.
 2. If developing for Brown University, add an entry to your computer's hosts file for `127.0.0.1` to `local.cis-dev.brown.edu`.
 3. Add the settings below to `settings.json`.